image-js/image-js-docs/docs/Features/Analysis/Convex Hull.md

 _Smallest convex polygon or polyhedron that contains region of interest._

 [Convex Hull](https://en.wikipedia.org/wiki/Convex_hull 'wikipedia link on convex hull') is a way of characterizing the shape of an image by determining which pixels are adjacent to other pixels of the same intensity.
-This is a good way to find holes and convex features in an image.
+This is a good way to find convex features in an image.

 ![Image input](./img/convexHull.svg)